 Sleepwalking that starts at an early age, generally disappears as the child gets older.
 If the child outgrows the sleepwalking the age that it ended was approximately 13.8 years old.
 If the child begins to sleepwalk at the age of 9 or older, it often lasts into adulthood.

-to your child, he or she usually will not answer you.
+child, he or she usually will not answer you.

 When you find your child sleepwalking, gently guide your child back to bed.
 Do not yell or make loud noises to wake your child up, and do not shake your child.
 Do not make your child feel ashamed about sleepwalking.

 The majority of children who experience sleepwalking only have a mild display and frequency of the disorder.
 Therefore, most parents are relieved to know that most children will outgrow sleepwalking with time.